teimor/OpenCore_ASRock-B550M_RX6800XT/README.md

 The ASRock B550M Steel Legend contains two USB controllers, on of them uses one of the ports for the RGB lighting controller.
 When you restart or shutdown macOS it will sent a command to this RGB controller which will cause bad CMOS problem.
 In order to avoid this, you need to create a USB mapping without this port.

 - Due that ASRock B550M Steel Legend contains two controllers, we can use all the USB ports due that macOS contains 15 port limit per controller.
-(Ref - [macOS and the 15 Ports Limit][24])
+(Ref - [macOS and the 15 Ports Limit][25])
 - You can use my kext which enabled all the USB ports - [ASRock-B550M-STEEL-LEGEND-USB.kext][91]
-- More information about ASRock B550M Steel Legend USB Ports, Mapping and Schema
+- [More information about ASRock B550M Steel Legend USB Ports, Mapping and Schema][93]

 ----